C O M P E T I T I O N T E A M

 Q. What is the financial commitment?

-A. Being part of the team also requires a financial commitment which includes a choreography fee, rehearsal fee, costume purchase, and competition fees.
+A. Being part of the team also requires a financial commitment which includes a choreography fee, rehearsal fee, costume purchase, one dance convention, and competition entry fees.
 All of these fees are per routine and can be discussed in further detail according to each dancer's number of routines.
+Entry fees are required by each competition and can vary in amount per comp attended.

 Team Member Expectations